nowabindata/nowabindata.github.io/Scraper.md

   + `quest_link` (default=False) : True to include links of each question
   + `quest_det`(default=False): True to include question details (question text, Date Answer ...)

 There is two ways to get the `url`of a deputy : `getUrls()` and `getUrlByName(name)`.
 The first one outputs a dictionary of the complete list of deputies and there urls.
-The last one outputs the url of the deputy `name`.
+The last one outputs the url of the deputy `name`..

 ```python
 url_bouanou=getUrlByName("Abdellah Bouanou") ## Get the link of Abdellah Bouanou